shakfu/py-js/README.md

 ### Key Features

 1. **Per-object namespaces**.
 Responds to an `import <module>` message in the left inlet which loads a python module in its namespace.
 Each new import adds modules to the object's namespace (essentially a `globals dict`), which can be different in each instance.
+There can be many objects each with their own namespace.

 2. **Eval Messages**.
 Responds to an `eval <expression>` message in the left inlet which is evaluated in the context of the namespace and outputs results to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.